preethikasudhagar/FraudGuard-AI-Cross-Channel-Mule-Account-Detection-System/README.md

-# FraudGuard-AI-Cross-Channel-Mule-Account-Detection-System
+# FraudGraph-AI-Cross-Channel-Mule-Account-Detection-System
-FraudGuard AI is an intelligent graph-based fraud detection system designed to identify mule accounts involved in money laundering and cross-channel financial fraud.
+FraudGraph AI is an intelligent graph-based fraud detection system designed to identify mule accounts involved in money laundering and cross-channel financial fraud.

 Our solution analyzes transactions across multiple banking channels such as UPI, net banking, ATM withdrawals, and wallet transfers.
 Instead of treating transactions independently, we construct a dynamic graph network where: